01 of 03

 Adding a knit-on border to a finished piece of knitting can give a pattern made of multiple blocks more cohesion, or it can just make an afghan or blanket look more finished.

-For the purposes of this instruction I'm putting a border on a small knit swatch, but the exact same rules apply when knitting a border on an afghan.
-(It's probably a method best reserved for smaller lap and baby blankets, however, because a large number of stitches can get maddening really fast.)
+For the purposes of this instruction, we're putting a border on a small knit swatch, but the exact same rules apply when knitting a border on an afghan.
+(It's probably a method best reserved for a smaller lap and baby blankets, however, because a large number of stitches can get maddening really fast.)

 Starting at any corner, pick up stitches along all four sides.
-On this swatch I picked up one stitch for every other stitch or row all the way around, except for picking up more stitches around the corners.
+On this swatch, we picked up one stitch for every other stitch or row all the way around, except for picking up more stitches around the corners.

 Playing with borders on swatches is a great way to learn what you like in terms of how many or how few stitches to pick up.
 It's also a good way to experiment if you might want to do a border of a particular pattern stitch and aren't sure how it will look.